Pg 2: Quilt Features

 The amount of extra sewing required by the gorget and draft-stopper is minimal - only two extra seams on both layers of fabric, and one hand-basted seam on each layer of insulation.
 The gorget adds very little weight and bulk, because it requires only 4" of extra length, and a large percentage of that is removed in the gorget tapers.
 Yet despite this simplicity, the additional warmth and comfort are outstanding.
 We recommend these features wholeheartedly.

-Note: A neck slot in the gorget might seem like an obvious idea.
-We tried it long ago, but found that it limits the quilt's versatility in two ways.
-One, the slot might be in the correct location while one is sleeping on the back, but not when one rolls over onto the side, and especially in the fetal position.
-And two, in extremely cold weather one might wish to cover the head with the gorget while keeping the face very near an open edge for adequate ventilation - something like the first photo at the top of the first page.
+We invented a neck slot (cut-out) in the gorget in 1995, but found that it limits the quilt's versatility in two ways: One, the slot might be in the correct location while one is sleeping on the back, but not when one rolls over onto the side, and especially in the fetal position.
+And two, in extremely cold weather one might wish to cover the head with the gorget, while keeping the face very near an open edge for adequate ventilation - something like the first photo at the top of the first page.
 A neck slot does not allow good head coverage.